Scarabaeus1033/NEXAH-CODEX/SYSTEM 001:  ENTRY RES·ONANCE – Feeling Before Structure/README.md

 > Play a tone.
 > Touch a shape.
-> Walk into a rhythm.
+> Step into a rhythm.
 > That is resonance.

 ---